Trans-Siberian Railway Tour

 First inhabited by Evenks and Buryat Mongols, Ulan-Ude became a settlement when Cossacks came to deep Siberia.
 It has a great location in terms of trade so many economical connections with Mongolia and China became the reason for its growth and prosperity.
-It is a wonderfully hospitable place with a unique mixture of European and Asian culture, but you already experienced that and it is time to go further on your Trans-Siberian trip!
+It is a wonderfully hospitable place with a unique mixture of European and Asian culture.
+You’ve already experienced that and it is time to go further on your Trans-Siberian trip!

 Day 17: Trans-Siberian

 The whole day on the train is a great opportunity to sort out your memories and get some rest.
 You have already covered 6000 km along Russia on the legendary Trans-Siberian route!
-Talk to your fellow travelers, read a book or write down highlights of the trip as your journey has been so dynamic and it would be truly a shame to forget all the little things that made your trip.
+Your journey has been so dynamic and it would be truly a shame to forget all the little things that made your trip.
+Talk to your fellow travellers, read a book or write down highlights of the trip.

-Do not forget that you can buy some food on stations where train makes long stops or in the coach-restaurant and do not miss a chance to make a great Instagram picture with coffee in a traditional Russian train glass in a tea glass-holder ("podstakannik" in Russian)!
+Do not forget that you can buy some food on stations where the train makes long stops.
+Or you can buy in the coach-restaurant and do not miss a chance to make a great Instagram picture with coffee in a traditional Russian train glass in a tea glass-holder (“podstakannik” in Russian)!

 Today you will arrive in a wonderful city of Khabarovsk located just 30km away from the Chinese border.
 After you check-in hotel and have some rest, the guide will pick you up for a sightseeing tour.
 Start from the Lenin Square, visit the Ethnography Museum, pass by the Square of Glory, walk along Beregovaya Street, pass by beautiful churches and finish the day at the bank of the Amur River where you will start a boat trip along the magnificent Amur river.